-If You’re Been Using Drugs Or Alcohol
+If You’ve Been Using Drugs or Alcohol

 You definitely want to lay off the drugs and alcohol during your recovery time.
 Both drugs and alcohol can slow down your healing and that can cause longer-lasting pain for you.

-If You Use A Numbing Product
+If You Use a Numbing Product

-So while you might be able to dodge some pain when the piercing happens, you’ll still have to deal with the pain as your belly heals.
+Bear in mind, while you might be able to dodge some pain when the piercing happens, you’ll still have to deal with the pain as your belly heals.